Why is spring such a great time for fishing in Buzzards Bay?

 The most important thing you’ll need to go fishing is a recreational saltwater permit, which you can easily order online or by phone.
 For just $10, you’ll be able to fish all year long!

 You should also make sure you know the regulations for saltwater fishing in Massachusetts.
-For instance, any striped bass you keep must be at least 28 inches, and you’re only allowed to keep one fish per day.
+For instance, any striped bass you keep must be between 28 and 35 inches, and you’re only allowed to keep one fish per day.

 And of course, you’ll need the right gear and bait.
 In addition to a rod and reel, you can use either artificial lures or natural bait to catch stripers.
 Not sure which one’s best?
 Here’s a top 10 list of striper baits and lures to help you get started.